 As mentioned, the list of linear subgoals is empty.
-In the intuitionistic goals, notice is the use of additive conjunction.
-Actually, we cannot use multiplicative conjunction to express an intuitionistic subgoal according to the specification logic defined in Section 4.2.
-The use of And for intuitionistic subgoals has the same power as the use of multiplicative conjunction because the use of the intuitionistic context involves infinitely consumable resources, and hence we can show the validity of E1 and E2 from the same context.
+In the intuitionistic goals, notice the use of additive conjunction (And).
+The use of And for intuitionistic subgoals has the same power as the use of multiplicative conjunction (Conj).
+This is because additive and multiplicative conjunction are equivalent in a non-linear setting.
+This case is non-linear because only the intuitionistic context will be used to prove the subgoal.
+The intuitionistic context has infinitely consumable resources, and hence we can show the validity of E1 and E2 from the same context.
 Similar rules are defined for the Prod and Slet expressions, and also the If expression, where we have three sub-expressions instead of two.